Paliak/PaliaksNotes/docs/Zipping/index.md

     (ALL) NOPASSWD: /usr/bin/stock
 ```

-This looks like a custom binary, let's download it to inspect further.
+This looks like a custom binary, let’s download it to inspect further.

 Star the upload server: